davidleonm/devops-tools/README.md

 * **jenkins_key.pub** - SSH Public key which is imported in the slave to allow connections from Jenkins.
 * **LICENSE** - File with the license, basically it says that you can use the code as you wish.
 * **README.md** - This file!
+* **qemu-arm-static** - To be able to build ARM images on x86/x64 hosts.
 * **sshd_config** - File with configuration for SSH daemon, such as deny root connections, password authentication, change the port and some more.

+## Install QEMU to add the capability of building ARM on x86/x64 hosts
+For some projects you may be interested in building ARM images with Docker, it is not possible unless you install this library and follow this [tutorial](https://matchboxdorry.gitbooks.io/matchboxblog/content/blogs/build_and_run_arm_images.html).

 ## Initiate the system
 To run all the instances just run: